developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 > Important: An SSL Certificate is required from a third party certificate authority (CA), such as Verisign or Thawte.
 Any self-signed certificate or one issued by a non-third party CA will not work.
 The .pfx certificate must contain the complete certificate chain, including intermediate certificates.

 ##System Requirements
 This section provides the server and device requirements.
-Device Central supports a maximum of 10,000 devices per installation.
+Device Tracker supports a maximum of 10,000 devices per installation.

 ###Server Requirements
 1. Windows Operating Systems supported: